Comparing Bubble and Selection Sorting Algorithms

 The Winner

 Brace yourselves!
-The benchmark revealed that the bubble sort is a staggering 0.15x faster than its competitor!
-That translates to running the bubble sort almost 1 times in the time it takes the selection sort to complete once!
+The benchmark revealed that the selection sort is a staggering 0.51x faster than its competitor!
+That translates to running the selection sort almost 1 times in the time it takes the bubble sort to complete once!

 The A.I.
 Nicknames the Winners:

 We consulted a top-notch AI to give our champion a superhero nickname.
-From this day forward, the bubble sort shall be known as The Bubble Buster!
-The selection sort, while valiant, deserves recognition too.
-We present to you, The Selection Slamme!
+From this day forward, the selection sort shall be known as The Selection Slamme!
+The bubble sort, while valiant, deserves recognition too.
+We present to you, The Bubble Buster!

 The Choice is Yours, Young Padawan